-When a mortgage brokerage is representing the lender, they will be acting in the lender’s best interests at all times, not yours.
-They can still work with you; however, they will treat you as a customer, not a client.
+When a mortgage brokerage is representing the lender as their client, they will be acting in the lender’s best interests at all times, not yours.
+They can still work with you; however, they will treat you as a customer.

-When you are the customer of a mortgage brokerage, that brokerage must:
+When you are a customer, the mortgage brokerage must:

 The mortgage brokerage cannot give you advice or act in any way that would be a detriment to their client, which is the lender.
 The lender has their undivided loyalty.

 A mortgage brokerage may act as an intermediary between you, as a borrower, and potential lenders.
-In this case, the mortgage brokerage is not representing you or the lender.
-Neither of you are clients.
-Both are customers.
+In this case, both you and the lender are customers of the mortgage brokerage.

 The brokerage will facilitate the mortgage deal by gathering information, explaining the options, completing the necessary documents and keeping both sides apprised of the deal’s progress.
 They will not act to the benefit or detriment of you or the lender(s).
 Alberta mortgage brokerages often work as intermediaries when working with residential borrowers.

 Each mortgage brokerage decides its own business model.
-Some only represent lenders, some only represent buyers, and some will represent either.
-The brokerage should explain its model, and inform you of your options, including sending you to another brokerage, if you are not satisfied with the options they offer.
+Some only represent lenders, some only represent buyers, and some will represent neither.